on the details of

-The Center for Social Development is working in the field of gender, HIV/AIDS prevention, drug de-addiction, rehabilitation and people based community development programmes for last 20 years.
-The organization also has good experiences on child right and holistic issues of the state.
-They have the inbuilt mechanism for mass mobilization at community level.
-They have well established rapport with the local community and have experience of mass mobilization on issues affecting children and youth.
+The Centre for Social Development is working in the field of gender, HIV/AIDS prevention, drug de-addiction, rehabilitation and people based community development programs for last 20 years.
+The organization also has good experience on child rights and holistic issues of the state.
+They have good rapport with the local community and have experience of mass mobilization on issues affecting children and youth.
 They also have a good experience of working in conflict situations.

-- Direct engagement with children to develop the collective child friendly platform.
+- Direct engagement with children to develop a collective child friendly platform.

-- Unionization and mass mobilisation of various forums at operational area on the issue of child right and human rights.
+- Mobilisation of various forums at the operational area on the issue of child rights and human rights.

-- Capacity building of the leaders/ community leaders- representatives, for understanding on child right centricity/ holistic approach of development.
+- Capacity building of the leaders/ community leaders - on child right centricity/ holistic approach of development.